“Don’t worry about the world coming to an end today. It is already tomorrow in Australia”.

-On my travels, I have come across digital nomads who spent a year or two travelling in Australia.
+On my travels, I have come across digital nomads who spent a year or two traveling in Australia.
 When sharing their stories with me, they always pointed out how beautiful, challenging and friendly this country was and how unforgettable their experiences were.
-To me, a budget traveller, travelling in Australia for a year sounds… EXPENSIVE.
+To me, a budget traveller, traveling in Australia for a year sounds… EXPENSIVE.
 I asked some of them if I would be ever able to survive there for less than $25 a day and they were like “Yeah!
 Sure!
 Everything is doable”.

 As transportation seems to be one of the most expensive things here, I did some research to find out how to get across the country with a very tight budget and I would like to share my findings with you in today’s post.
 Here are top ways to travel across Australia with little to no money:

 Australia is vast and diverse and it has a lot to offer for bike lovers.
 The country will warmly welcome you with its alpine road rides, muddy mountains and laid-back beachside trundles.
 One of the most challenging and stunning places to cycle would be Stromlo Forest Park, Byron Bay and Hinterland, Blue Mountains as well as Mt Coot-tha Forest and Gap Creek Trails.